vzellweg/threejs-hackathon/README.md

 ## Goal

 Create an interactive 3d scene, where the user can interact with 3d shapes to trigger some actions.
+Make the scene look as cool as possible.

 ## Journal